kjosib/booze-tools/README.md

     * Breadth First Traversal
     * Various small array hacks

-The "minimal-LR(1)" algorithm used here is -- I believe -- provably minimal, even while it respects precedence and associativity declarations in the usual way.
+The "minimal-LR(1)" algorithm used here is meant to create a *constructively minimal* number of parser states while respecting precedence and associativity declarations in the usual way.
+That means it can split states but does not (yet) attempt to merge them again afterwards.
 It is strongly inspired by the IELR(1) algorithm, but it is NOT exactly that algorithm.
 As far as I can tell it is a new contribution.
 As such, I would appreciate feedback respecting your results with it.

+* Caveat: See the status of issue 45 before using that mode.
+  Someone found a bug that sometimes yields LALR-like behavior.
+  I think the idea is probably sound but the execution is flawed.
+  Meanwhile, `%method CLR` in the *precedence* section will yield a full Knuth-style LR(1) table which is guaranteed to be correct, even if probably larger than necessary.

 # Priorities?
 * These operate within a Python environment.